WillEStokes/Needle_controller-mbed/README.md

 ### 1. NeedleController Class

-This is a C++ driver for a needle insertion test system.
-As part of the overall system, the NeedleController device flashed with this driver interfaces with an 18-bit Analog-to-Digital Converter (ADC) and a Quadrature Encoder Interface (QEI).
+The device flashed with this driver interfaces with an 18-bit Analog-to-Digital Converter (ADC) and a Quadrature Encoder Interface (QEI).
 The driver provides methods for getting system status, sensor data, starting and stopping data acquisition, and configuring the ADC.

 #### Enumerations